 The first step to creating an effective marketing strategy is to identify who it is directed toward.
 When I started my first company: a portal for users to trade in their old video games, the key customer for us was the console gamer from a middle-class household who couldn’t afford to pay $60 for a video game.
 He was likely still in school or college, and didn’t have a steady income.

 Find out where your customer hangs.

 Social media is no use for you if your customer isn’t on social media.
 Find out first where the customer spends his time – whether online or offline.
 If online, then when does he get online to (say) make a purchase.
 For instance, in India, majority of e-commerce purchases happen during office hours (!) through the desktop and around midnight through mobile.
 Hypothetically, if your core customer base is bank employees, then maybe you shouldn’t bother spending money on ads during the day because their internet access at work is limited.

 Create your social accounts.

 By now, you know where your audience hangs.
 Make sure you’re on the social media platforms where your customers are.
-And then, also create accounts on platforms where your customers currently aren’t.
+The likes of Facebook, Twitter, and Instagram appear to be the most popular so establishing an online presence, regardless of whether you read this mr. insta review to see how a growth service can help you gain a positive number of followers, should be done.
+This is so you can interact and socialize with people who could be potential customers.
+Once you’ve done this, also create accounts on platforms where your customers currently aren’t.
 This will prevent others (spammers, spoofers, and competition) from creating similar-sounding brand accounts.